-When it comes to my decision-making skills, I have to say that I’m pretty decisive.
+When it comes to my decision making skills, I have to say that I’m pretty decisive.
 When I have to make a decision my natural instinct is to go ahead and like Nike says “just do it”.
-I am a very intuitive person and I often rely on my intuition and my gut feeling but there are also many situations that are based on facts and/or others’ input.
+I am a very intuitive person and I often rely on my intuition and my gut feeling but there are also many situations that are based on facts and/or the input from others.

 I truly believe that information overload is a decision killer.
 If you think you have to know everything before you make a decision, you will never make one or by the time you do, it is already too late.